Settlements

 -

-Date: Provide the date the cost was incurred.
+Date: Enter the date the cost was incurred.

 -

-Cost Type: Specify the type of expense, whether it pertains to material, salary, equipment, or another type of cost.
+Cost Type: Specify the type of expense, whether it pertains to material, wages, equipment, or another type of cost.

 -